stippi/voice-assistant/README.md

 :bulb: **This file is ignored by git.**

-In order to use the GPT-4 model, your `platform.openai.com` account must have billing information and one successful payment.
+In order to use the GPT-4 model, your [platform.openai.com](https://platform.openai.com/) account must have billing information and one successful payment.
-You can now manually initiate a payment via "Buy credits" on the [billing overview page](https://platform.openai.com/account/billing/overview).
+If your account was never charged, yet, you can manually initiate a payment via "Buy credits" on the [billing overview page](https://platform.openai.com/account/billing/overview).
+This will "unlock" the GPT-4 models.

-The API key for `openweathermap.org` can be for the free tier.
+The API key for [openweathermap.org](https://openweathermap.org/) can be for the free tier.

-Similarly, the API key for `picovoice.ai` is free to obtain for personal use.
+Similarly, the API key for [picovoice.ai](https://picovoice.ai) is free to obtain for personal use.
 It just comes with a rate limit.
 Not providing the PicoVoiceAccessKey will most likely break wake-word detection.
-In theory, the Browser Speach Recognition API is used as a fallback, but it hasn't been tested in a while.
+In theory, the Browser Speech Recognition API is used as a fallback, but it hasn't been tested in a while.

 To get an API key for the Google APIs, you need create a "project" in the [Google developer console](https://console.cloud.google.com) and enable the following APIs: